amatgil/Sis-mulador/README.md

 Register `6` will hold `0x0005` and Register `7` will hold `0x0011`.

-You cannot use more than eight registers, it will panic (this is intended behavior).
+You cannot use more than eight registers, it will abort (this is intended behavior).

 ## NOTE
 It assumes the input is wellformed.
 Do not feed it instuctions like

 `MOVI R5, 0x555`

-because it's invalid.
+because that is invalid.
 If you feed it invalid input, you're gonna get UB (good luck lmao).

 Also, the memory and data memories are separate because I didn't stop to think before I started writing down code.
 Just, like, assume they're the same.
 I'm protecting you from yourself (this actually